csiro-fair/marimba/docs/pipeline.md

 (`videos`).
 It then recursively scans the Collection, moving CSV, JPG, and MP4 files into their respective subdirectories.
 For each JPG file, the method generates a low-resolution thumbnail, saving it in the `thumbnails` directory.
-Finally, it compiles all the generated thumbnails into a single tiled overview image stored in the root directory of the Collection using the `create_grid_image` from the Marimba standard library.
+Finally, it compiles all the generated thumbnails into a single tiled overview image stored in the root directory of the Collection using the `create_grid_image()` method from the Marimba standard library.

 #### Executing the `_process` Method